 Anorectal ultrasound scan

-A smooth probe the size of a finger is placed in the anus that can use sound waves to build up a picture of your body on a computer screen.
+A smooth probe the size of a finger is placed in the anus that can use high-frequency sound waves to build up a picture of the layer of tissue beneath the surface of the rectum on a computer screen.
 Your doctor may do a biopsy (take samples of tissue) during the scan using a small needle attached to the probe.

 Before the test